-Our Living Treasures include kiwi, four species of native gecko, wētā, kokopu and invertebrates that fascinate and illuminate the miniature world.
+Our living treasures include kiwi, four species of native gecko, wētā, kōkopu and other fascinating invertebrates that showcase New Zealand’s unique biodiversity.

-Kiwi North is part of the North Island Brown Kiwi Captive Programme, run by the Department of Conservation (DOC) and Zoo and Aquarium Association (ZAA).
-The kiwi here live in a nocturnal kiwi house that mimics life in the wild and allows visitors during the day to see them interacting with their environment as they would at night.
+Kiwi North is part of the North Island Brown Kiwi Captive Management Programme, run by the Department of Conservation (DOC) and Zoo and Aquarium Association (ZAA).
+The kiwi live in a purpose-built nocturnal kiwi house designed to replicate their natural environment.
+This allows visitors to observe these iconic birds during daylight hours.

 The Whangārei Museum is a glimpse into Northland’s past, a visual collection of the cultural, environmental and social stories that make this region what it is today.